SAP-archive/cloud-workflow-codejam/exercises/05/readme.md

 ## Summary

 You've now gone through the process of bringing a workflow definition from your development environment (the SAP Web IDE Full-Stack) to the Workflow service on the SAP Cloud Platform, and using the administration apps to create and examine instances of it.
-You'll find that the "Monitor Workflows - Workflow Instances" app is a very useful tool.
+You'll find that the "Monitor Workflows" app is a very useful tool.

 ## Questions